 Zone property Support

 Architecture SPARC, including Logical Domains

 • X86

+Support

-Resource management method for zones Resource pool
+Resource pool

 Capped CPU

 Dedicated CPU

 Common: Targeting for Solaris Zones

 To calculate the compliance position for Oracle Processor and IBM PVU licenses, FlexNet Manager Suite needs hardware-specific information about the Solaris zone where the application has been installed.
 As the global zone manages and keeps track of the host resources used by the non-global zones, you must collect inventory from the global zone when you collect inventory from one or more non-global zones.
 Consider the following example architecture of a Solaris host: